 - Offering overly complex investment options that were likely to confuse investors

-In 2021, the Supreme Court unanimously ruled that the plaintiffs’ arguments were plausible and recommended the claim for further review.
+The Supreme Court unanimously ruled that the plaintiffs’ arguments were plausible and recommended the claim for further review.
 In their decision, the Court clarified the standards on which claims against ERISA fiduciaries are judged.

-Hughes vs. Northwestern University was one of many pending cases alleging that defined contribution plan fiduciaries imprudently selected or failed to monitor plan investments with excessive fees that underperformed lower-priced investments.
+Hughes vs. Northwestern University was one of many cases alleging that defined contribution plan fiduciaries imprudently selected or failed to monitor plan investments with excessive fees that underperformed lower-priced investments.

 Who assumes the role of a retirement plan sponsor?